EddyVerbruggen/Calendar-PhoneGap-Plugin/README.md

   var newTitle = "New title!";
   window.plugins.calendar.modifyEvent(title,location,notes,startDate,endDate,newTitle,location,notes,startDate,endDate,success,error);

-  // delete an event (you can pass nulls for irrelevant parameters, note that on Android `notes` is ignored) window.plugins.calendar.deleteEvent(newTitle,location,notes,startDate,endDate,success,error);
+  // delete an event (you can pass nulls for irrelevant parameters, note that on Android `notes` is ignored).
+The dates are mandatory and represent a date range to delete events in. window.plugins.calendar.deleteEvent(newTitle,location,notes,startDate,endDate,success,error);

   // open the calendar app (added in 4.2.8):